Guys, I finally came through– I’m sharing how to style curly hair. Well, my curly hair, specifically.

 Products & Tools

-it’s a 10 leave-in product … I never had to use this until we moved into the new house.
+leave-in conditioning product … I never had to use this until we moved into the new house.
 We still need to install a water softener, so if you have no issue with easily running a brush through your hair, skip this product.

 diffuser … A curly-haired girl’s best friend.